mybbgroup/Link-tools/README.md

 4. *Link limiting*.
 Admins can set a maximum to the number of links over a (rolling) stipulated period (in days) that members of stipulated usergroups may post to a stipulated set of forums.
 Once the limit is reached for a given member, or would be by the new submission, submissions of new posts/threads to any of the stipulated forums by that member are rejected with an explanatory error message.
 The interface for adding link limit rules is in the ACP at "Forums & Posts" -> "Link Posting Limits".

 5. *Link posting moderation*.
 Admins can set forum and usergroup permissions such that new posts containing a link and/or existing posts into which a new link is edited are subjected to moderation.

+6. *Anti-link spam protection*.
+Admins can classify links as spam, and set an action to occur when a spam link is posted under qualifying conditions.
+The possible actions in increasing order of severity are to moderate the post, delete the post, and purge the link spammer either by a ban or deletion.
+The qualifying conditions relate to usergroup, account age, post count, and submission type (new post, edited post, or either).

+7. *Automatic spam classification of links*.
+When posts or threads are deleted via the moderation queue, either in the ModCP or ACP, and when a spammer is purged, the moderator/admin can choose to have any links in the deleted posts/threads auto-classified as spam.

+8. *Link listing*.
+Admins can view all links in the database.
+The listing can be filtered by spam classification, and searched by (partial) link.
+Links can individually or en masse be (re)classified as spam or not spam.

+9. *Link importing*.
+Admins can import links into the database as plain text with one link per line, having them classified as spam (or not spam).
+This feature is expected to be most used for importing spam links for use by the anti-link spam protection functionality described above.

 ### What does Link Tools consider to be a link?